 From ME to WE: Imposter Syndrome & Team Culture

 While much attention focuses on individual experiences of imposter syndrome, the workplace environment profoundly shapes how these feelings manifest and evolve within veterinary teams.
 This session examines the collective nature of imposter experiences, exploring evidence-based approaches to creating supportive team cultures where everyone can thrive.
-We'll investigate practical strategies for shifting from purely individual coping to collective support, examining how team dynamics, feedback practices, and organisational values influence our sense of belonging and competence.
+We'll investigate practical strategies for shifting from purely individual coping to collective support, examining how team dynamics, feedback practices, and organizational values influence our sense of belonging and competence.
 Building on concepts of psychological safety and drawing from workplace psychology research, we'll discover how addressing imposter syndrome at a team level can create more resilient and supportive veterinary practices.

 1:00pm-2:10pm